ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-intro.md

 - For Windows users, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash) to run Linux terminal commands in these tutorials.

-## Lab Series Overview
+## Tutorial Series Overview

-In this lab, we work with San Francisco MUNI Transit agency data, gathered from NextBus XML Live Feed, handling vehicle locations, speeds, and other variables.
+In this tutorial, we work with San Francisco MUNI Transit agency data, gathered from NextBus XML Live Feed, handling vehicle locations, speeds, and other variables.

-The lab consists of four sections:
+The tutorial consists of four sections:

-**Lab 0** - Learn about your lab environment.
+**Tutorial 0** - Learn about your lab environment.
 Get NiFi up and running on Hortonworks Sandbox or your local machine.

-**Lab 1** - Open NiFi UI and explore its features.
+**Tutorial 1** - Open NiFi UI and explore its features.
 Create a dataflow by adding and configuring eleven processors.
 Ingest data from a transit location XML simulator, extract transit location detail attributes from flowfiles, and route attributes to a converted JSON file.
 Run the dataflow and verify the results in a terminal.

-**Lab 2** - Add geographic location enrichment to the dataflow; incorporate Google Places Nearby API into the dataflow to retrieve places near the vehicle's location.
+**Tutorial 2** - Add geographic location enrichment to the dataflow; incorporate Google Places Nearby API into the dataflow to retrieve places near the vehicle's location.

-**Lab 3** - Ingest NextBus's live stream data for San Francisco MUNI agency.
+**Tutorial 3** - Ingest NextBus's live stream data for San Francisco MUNI agency.

-Each lab provides step by step instructions, so that you can complete the learning objectives and tasks associate with it.
-You are also provided with a dataflow template for each lab that you can use for verification.
+Each tutorial provides step by step instructions, so that you can complete the learning objectives and tasks associate with it.
+You are also provided with a dataflow template for each tutorial that you can use for verification.
 Each lab builds on the previous.